AirdroperUA/AirOS-docs/content/integrations/hardware/additional/leak-sensors/index.md

 Leak sensors are an important addition for saving an electronics enclosure should a leak occur.

-ArduSub can be configured to read leak sensors through auxiliary servo pins on a Pixhawk when set to GPIO mode, and the dedicated leak pins on a Navigator.
+ArduPlane, ArduRover, ArduSub can be configured to read leak sensors through auxiliary servo pins on a Pixhawk when set to GPIO mode, and the dedicated leak pins on a Navigator.
 A failsafe action can be configured to either send a warning or automatically surface the vehicle when a leak is detected.

 ## Supported Sensors